 This similarity simplifies the job of the researcher.

 The instructions can be found in in the following sections.
 Differences are highlighted with a button to show the alternate instructions.

-Plan your research project using the PIEL Survey app.
+In this section we provide some ideas on how to plan your research project using the PIEL Survey app.
 This section will put into context all the other instructions.

 The survey control file is a text file which controls the survey.
 It is easily read and edited but offers considerable flexibility in creating a survey.
 This section sets out the required syntax and method of saving the file.

 The first major part of the control file is the survey information.
 This includes identifying data and how the survey behaves.